DioBr4nd0/zkmask-mercle/README.md

 ## Architecture: Zk Mask

-The most **ROBUST , SECURE, EFFICIENT and OPTIMIZED** solution for Zk Mask
+The most **ROBUST , SECURE, EFFICIENT and OPTIMIZED** solution for Zk Mask.
 ### 1. Overview & Core Objective

 This document outlines the architecture for high-security biometric system.
 The primary goal is to verify a new user's biometric uniqueness against an entire existing user database without ever revealing the underlying biometric data of any user.